paulehoffman/dns-delegation/charter.md

 # Deliverables

-TODO: consider a ramifications/etc document as a deliverable, how it will be developed and deployed

 - A document listing the consensus-derived requirements for a new signaling mechanism for parents to return additional information and communication parameters available when communicating with a delegated child.
 This is expected to be published as an Informational RFC.

 - A document listing options or mechanisms for a parent zone operator to assemble the necessary information that permits it to authoritatively serve delegation information.

 - A specification defining the new delegation attribute signaling mechanism.
+This document should include a section operational and deployment considerations.
 This is expected to documented within a standards-track RFC.

 - A specification for how to use the new delegation attribute signaling mechanism to perform aliasing for delegation.